Will2Jacks/Chess-SDL/README.md

 * go to the src directory.
 * make
 * make project (or just run ./Project)
-* you can compile and run the tests in tests/Test_main typing "make test".
+* you can compile and run the tests located at tests/Test_main by typing "make test".
 The executable is generated at the top directory.

 **makefile commands:**